canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 Sometimes it is hard to set a unique value for a test parameter because it may depend on a multitude of factors.
-Notice that our previous test has a very ISP-generous interpretation of what is an acceptable speed, some customers may beg to differ.
-At the same time it is hard to define an acceptable speed for any interface and all machines.
+Notice that our previous test has a very ISP-generous interpretation of the acceptable speed, which might not align with all customers' expectations.
+At the same time, it is hard to define an acceptable speed for any interface and all machines.
 In Checkbox we use environment variables to customize testing parameters that have to be defined per-machine/test run.
 Consider the following: